LogoHistorical Figure MBTI

 She used this not for excess, but for stabilization.
 Her Se supported her Fe — anchoring emotional influence in physical presence.
 She did not overwhelm rooms; she held them.

-But Ti was not her domain.
-Her intelligence expressed itself relationally and temporally — through people and futures, not arguments.
+Ti was not Catherine's domain.
+Her intelligence expressed itself relationally and temporally — through people and futures, not arguments or systems.
+This is why she was able to navigate the court of Napoleon Bonaparte with such effectiveness: she never competed on his terrain, only on her own.

 Napoleon's Blind Spot